This post may contain affiliate links. Read my disclosure page here.

 Instructions

-• Blend pitted dates, honey, chia seeds, salt and vanilla extract in a food processor until creamy.
+• Blend the base.
+Add the dates, honey, chia seeds, salt, and vanilla to a food processor.
+Blend until smooth and sticky.

-• Transfer mixture to a mixing bowl.
-Add oats, ground and whole cashews, almonds, cranberries, pistachios and mix well.
+• Mix everything together.
+Transfer the mixture to a large bowl.
+Stir in the oats, ground and whole cashews, almonds, cranberries, and pistachios until well combined.

-• Freeze for about 2 hours.
-Cut into bars.
-Keep the bars in the refrigerator.
+• Chill and slice.
+Freeze for about 2 hours, until firm.
+Cut into bars and store in the refrigerator.

 Video